amazzoli/GeomDraw/docs/editor_guide.markdown

 ### Merging a sprite on the top of another

 In the last section of the Drawer window, you can select a SpriteRenderer in the scene and drag it to the texture field.
 When you press the Draw button, this sprite will be drawn on the top of the selected SpriteRenderer.
+The Origin field will set the coordinate of the drawn texture in the frame of reference of the background texture.

 ![newSprite](images/drawer_sprite.png){:style="display:block; margin-left:auto; margin-right:auto"}

+### Undoing and transfroming the shape

+You can edit the last shape or texture you drew with the Undoer component.
+This component is added to the SpriteRenderer gameobject whenever you draw something on it with GeomDraw (from script you can choose not to do it).
+The component window allows you to undo the draw or geometrically transform it.